Flamboyant racegoers show off creative hats as sun shines on Royal Ascot

 He added: “It’s so nice to be around each other post-lockdown.
 You can feel the joy.
 And draw in the royal family, it’s a mix of the delightful and really unique British eccentricity.”

-One Ascot racegoer was wearing a plastic parrot in full flight and surrounded by foliage on her head, and carried another in a cage as her handbag.
+One Ascot racegoer was wearing a mock parrot in full flight and surrounded by foliage on her head, and carried another in a cage as her handbag.

 The headpiece was created by Inga Kovalerova, a fashion designer who was inspired by a recent trip to Mexico, where she saw a Frida Kahlo exhibition.